CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

 ## **Scenario**

 Contoso wants to restrict the access to the applications used by different teams in the organization.
-So Contoso wants to create a seperate application group and assign only a specific set of users to it.
+So, Contoso wants to create a seperate application group and assign only a specific set of users to it.
 You'll help Contoso to configure and create an application group and add applications to it.

 ## **Overview**